The Hidden Reality of Writing a Book: My 6-Year Blogiversary

 My book about eating disorder recovery is set to release in less than three months, yet I still struggle with my own eating disorder recovery.

-Recently, I lost a little weight (and not the good kind of losing weight—the unhealthy kind).
-I’m struggling to eat enough calories to maintain my weight because, deep down, I’d like to lose weight.
-It’s a slippery slope back down to anorexia nervosa, which is the same place I was years ago, yet I often wonder what it’d be like to go back.
+Recently, I lost a little weight (not the good kind of losing weight—the unhealthy kind).
+I’m struggling to eat enough calories to maintain my weight because deep down, I’d like to lose weight.
+It’s a slippery slope back down to anorexia, which is the same place I was at years ago, yet I often wonder what it’d be like to go back.
+So yes, I did write a book and sign the book deal.
+But I still have so much growing left to do.

 Therefore, as you have received Christ Jesus the Lord, so walk in Him, having been firmly rooted and now being built up in Him and established in your faith, just as you were instructed, and overflowing with gratitude.
 See to it that there is no one who takes you captive through philosophy and empty deception in accordance with human tradition, in accordance with the elementary principles of the world, rather than in accordance with Christ.
 (Colossians 2:6-8 NASB)

 Signing a book deal hasn’t changed my life.
-Of course, I hope God will use my book to change others’ lives.
+Of course, I hope that God will use my book to change others’ lives.
 But I’m still so very normal…and so very human.